mjbn/linstAll/README.md

 # LinstAll
-A Tool For Installing Any Program Easily
+A Tool For Installing Any Program Easily In Linux

 You can install any Program like Kali/BlackArch Tools, Atom, Chrome, Vivaldi, LAMP (Apache, MariaDB,PHP),... using LinstAll